a-leenwu/a-leenwu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-Lovely to meet you. 🙂
+Thanks for taking the time to visit. 🙂

 I am a recent graduate of the University of California, Berkeley, where I received simultaneous degrees in Data Science and Economics.
 This summer, I will be joining the Stanford Institute for Economic Policy Research (SIEPR) as a Pre-Doctoral Research Fellow.